Skip to content

 }

-drawMap()
+await drawMap()

 try {

-for await (const chunk of stream.start()) {
+for await (const chunk of input.start()) {

 const key = chunk.toString().toLowerCase()